jcpunk/puppet-vnc/README.md

 This will impact your VNC sessions, configs in /etc/tigervnc (parameter), and PolicyKit for systemd (if user restart is granted via the params).

-If requested the `vnc::client::novnc` will try to setup the non-webserver parts of a noVNC site.

-### Setup Requirements **OPTIONAL**

-If you wish to use the novnc client, you must setup a webserver to point at the websocket.

 ### Beginning with vnc

 ## Usage